agilbert1412/Archipelago.Gifting.Net/README.md

 To inform the multiworld that your slot is willing and able to receive gifts, you must open a Giftbox.
 Using the default method will open a gift box that is marked as able to accept any gift with no preferences.
 You can also use the alternate method to specify whether you can handle any gift.
 If not, you must specify which traits you can accept.
 If so, you can still specify preferences for traits.
+This will open a giftbox on the Data Version used by your currently installed version of the library.
+It is recommended to stay up to date, but the C# library will make a reasonable attempt at parsing and generating gifts for older versions when it detects that they exist, for backward compatibility.

 Your giftbox will always be considered able to receive gifts from the same game.
 You can also process gifts by name if you wish.